AlivadTheImpala/school_vault/Chapter 6 Notes.md

 The genome in eukaryotes by contrast is comprised of several double stranded DNA molecules, which are bound in proteins to form the structure of a chromasome.
 Every eukaryote species has a distinct number of chromosome, humans contain 46.
 These human body cells, also known as somatic cells, contain two matched sets of chromoesomes.
 ![[Screenshot 2023-02-16 at 12.38.11.png]]

-A chromosome essentially looks like  a long tube and is paired with counter part.
-This is kn
+A chromosome essentially looks like  a long tube which is duplicated creating a single pair.
 ***
 # 6.2 | The Cell Cycle